broadinstitute/varianteval/README.rst

 Getting Started
 ---------------

 Don't!
 This API is currently in pre-pre-alpha form.
-Unless you're helping to developing this library, don't use it for anything!
+Unless you're helping to develop this library, don't use it for anything!

 Getting help
 ------------